-Greece: PPC’s financial situation could worsen due to coronavirus crisis8.
-April 2020. / SEE Energy News
+Greece: PPC’s financial situation could worsen due to coronavirus crisis, SEE Energy News

 As a result of coronavirus outbreak, financial situation could now worsen for Greek state-controlled Public Power Corporation (PPC).
 PPC was on the way to recover from the financial crisis which resulted in a deficit of almost one billion euros in mid-2019.